Last updated: February 19th, 2024

-- Maximum brake performance is at the point just before the tires lockup
+- Maximum brake performance is at the point just before the tyres lockup

 - Tuning the brake balance is about managing the braking at the threshold

-- Locking the rear tires will cause a sudden uncontrollable oversteer
+- Locking the rear tyres will cause a sudden uncontrollable oversteer

 - Racers prefer slightly more front bias because when the front brakes lock up the car remains stable, giving you the time to detect the brake locking and be ready to modulate your brake pressure.

 - To set up your brake bias properly, pay attention to what the car does during the braking phase and corner entry.